 And I get it.
 It’s hard not to get caught up in the festive frenzy.
-We may wish to embrace those core-desired feelings but we’re constantly being bombarded with new pressures: rush here, buy this.
 It’s a kind of energy that can be contagious, and we aren’t entirely safe from it even at home.
 It’s grabbing at us from endless emails, television ads, and our friends’ social media feeds.

-If gratitude is a process of acknowledgement, then receiving is the action of taking in and experiencing the things you are grateful for.
+Know, too, that while gratitude is a process of acknowledgement, the flip side of that is receiving is the action of taking in and experiencing the things you are grateful for.

-Many of us feel challenged by the idea of receiving.
+You aren’t alone if you idea of receiving feels uncomfortable.
 We look upon the good things in our lives, and the little voice in our head says “you don’t deserve this,” or “you are so selfish,” or “you are so egotistical.”